FrostSource/body_holsters/workshop_description.md

 [h2]How To Use[/h2]

-[b]Holstering:[/b]
+[h3]Holstering:[/h3]

-With a weapon equipped in your primary hand, hold your grip button (squeeze the controller gently for Valve Index Knuckles) and move your hand to one of the seven holster slots on your body until you feel a vibration in your controller, then release the grip to holster.
+[b]For most controllers:[/b] With a weapon equipped in your primary hand, hold your grip button and move your hand to one of the seven holster slots on your body until you feel a vibration in your controller, then release the grip to holster.

-[b]Unholstering:[/b]
+[b]For HTC Vive controllers:[/b] With a weapon equipped in your primary hand, move your hand to one of the seven holster slots on your body, then press the slide release button to holster.

+[h3]Unholstering:[/h3]

 With an empty primary hand, move your hand to a body slot which has previously had a weapon holstered in it, then press your grip button to unholster and equip.

-[b]Slots:[/b]
+Buttons can be changed using console commands.
+Please see the [url=]Using Custom Buttons[/url] guide for more info.

+[h3]Slots:[/h3]

 [list]
     [*]Left Hip